Gageperrin/it-notes/it-topics/cissp.md

 * Risk-Based Access Control assess the riskiness of the user's connection

 Non-discretionary access control means someone other than the owner gets to determine access such as an IT owner or admin.

+## 5.5 - Manage the identity and access provisioning life cycle

+Identity life cycle is composed of provisioning, review, and revocation.
+Access reviews should be conducted on a periodic basis whose frequency may depend on the nature of the role, the company, the industry, and compliance regulations.